percy9427/OctoPrint-JamSentry/README.md

  4. Custom GCode to send when a jam or filament runout is detected.
  5. Whether or not to pause when a jam or filament runout is detected.
 If used, then GCODE for pause and resume should be set up in the GCODE Scripts in the Octoprint settings.
 Note that pause should be avoided in Octoprint versions 1.3.7 and 1.3.8 as it does not work reliably.
+If you don't supply any GCODE script for the pause and resume functions, then the printer will pause, but in place.
+So the hotend will gradually melt a little blob in place.

  NOTE:
  For the GCODE Script for Pause, I use the following: